11 Classy Ski Experiences That are Uniquely Utah

 You can clearly see the lack of corporate ownership here.
-Lift tickets are just 48 dollars/day, and you can treat your family to kid-friendly burgers at the restaurant.
+Adult lift tickets are just 60 dollars/day, and you can treat your family to kid-friendly burgers at the restaurant.
 It's not the place to come for a burger with aioli and arugula, but this resort oozes charm and encourages taking time to unwind.

 Add in great night skiing and Beaver Mountain Resort becomes a fantastic all-around ski and snowboard destination, just a little off the beaten path, but close to Logan and its eateries and accommodations.

 Ice and rock, snow and splendor: Winter in Southern Utah